 With so many great exhibits, it's easy to lose track.
 We would like to especially recommend our very own top 3 to you.

 Night Light in Form of a Cat – Anonymous - approx. 1760 - 1770

-Everybody loves cats - we certainly do.
-That's why we suggest you to take a look at the wonderful original porcelain sculpture from the Asian collection.
+"Everyone loves cats - we do too.
+That's why we highly recommend you to take a look at the original of this beautiful porcelain sculpture from the Asian collection.